 Understanding and the Apriori - Emmy Noether Research Group

-Our research group is sponsored by the DFG and hosted by the University of Cologne.
+Our research group is sponsored by the DFG and hosted by the philosophy department and the Zukunftskolleg at the University of Konstanz.
 The group is dedicated to the study of a priori knowledge.
 We are especially interested in the cognitive capacity of understanding and its role in a priori justification, the relationship between apriority and necessity, and the methodology of philosophy as a distinctive armchair discipline.

 For more information about our project and its research goals see Project.